elifnebioglu/elifnebioglu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I’m Elif Nebioğlu.
+Hi, I’m Elif Nebioglu.
 I recently completed the Master MVA (Mathematics, Vision, Apprentissage) at ENS Paris-Saclay, where I focused on computer vision, generative modelling, Bayesian image restoration, and geometric data analysis.
 Before that, I earned my Bachelor’s degree in Computer Engineering from TOBB University of Economics and Technology as an honor student with a full merit-based scholarship.

 I’ve worked in both research and industry through internships at DxO Labs, TOBB ETU, TEMSA, STM, Telecom Paris, and HAVELSAN.
 My experience includes face detection and segmentation, geometry-based face warping, behavioral video analysis for cognitive research, anomaly detection in electric vehicles, full-stack development, and differentiable computing.
 I enjoy working at the intersection of mathematical modelling and practical machine learning systems.